cimed-dsp/template_image-analysis/README.md

 3. Enable Cloud Storage and AutoML API
 In order to complete this tutorial and use AutoML, we must enable some API features that are not enabled by default:

-    - Go to the following [link](https://console.cloud.google.com/flows/enableapi?apiid=storage-component.googleapis.com,automl.googleapis.com,storage-api.googleapis.com):
+    - Go to the following Enable APIs [link](https://console.cloud.google.com/flows/enableapi?apiid=storage-component.googleapis.com,automl.googleapis.com,storage-api.googleapis.com)
     - Select your `uiuc-cimed-[netid]` project name from drop down list
     - Click 'Continue'
     - We will not need to set up the API credentials at this point, so you do not need to follow the 'Go to credentials' button